cheapmanga/Texture-Pack-Template/README.md

 ## Modifying GUIs

 We'll look at `media.arc` inside the `Data` folder.
 You need to extact it with the program of your choice, for me it is **MUArchiveEditor**.
+Extract all the files, and edit them in your `.swf` file editor.
+Then repack it, save as and replace it in the same location.
+Good luck!

 ## Modifying name